List of Cambodian films of the 1990s

 This is an incomplete, chronological list of films produced in the Khmer language between 1990 and 1999.

 At least 15 years of film producing were lost in Cambodia due to the Khmer Rouge.
-At this time, Khmer people in Cambodia preferred Thai dubbed series than watching Khmer movies, but Khmer out of the country only watched Khmer movies then to remind them of their country.
+At that time, Khmer people in Cambodia preferred Thai dubbed series over watching Khmer movies, but the Khmer people out of the country only watched Khmer movies to remind them of their country.